-- medical researchers found that stinging nettle was effective at treating allfergy symptoms in patients involved in a study.
+Medical researchers found that stinging nettle was effective at treating allergy symptoms in patients involved in a study.
 Used for centuries to treat allergies as well as arthritis and muscle pain, stinging nettle just might be the ticket for you to better enjoy your furry friends.

 - According to the National Institute of Health, Quercetin was effective for reducing the painful inflammation and immune-system’s histamine response caused by sensitivity to irritants.
 Not only that, Quercetin is also a powerful antioxidant.
 Although it’s naturally found in many plant-based foods like onions, broccoli and apples, a supplement may be worth trying to reduce your sensitivity to pets.